 Developing curriculum for workforce development and digital literacy courses is underway across the state of Texas and the country.
 It’s likely that organizations in Kaufman County already have basic curriculum prepared for such workshops.
 CN Texas is among the organizations offering these services across the state.
 If your community is interested in learning more, please contact your Broadband Solutions Manager for further details about our ongoing work.

 Action 2 – Partner with community stakeholders for workshop execution.

-Industry leaders can speak to the importance of broadband in their line of work, as well as discuss a myriad of uses.
-The more residents, businesses, and community institutions understand the positive benefits of broadband, the greater the likelihood of adoption and use.
+Industry leaders can speak to the importance of broadband in their line of work, as well as discuss myriad uses.
+The more residents, businesses, and community institutions that understand the positive benefits of broadband, the greater the likelihood of adoption and use.
 A banker can discuss the benefits of online banking, while the school IT Director can discuss the importance of online safety.
 Kaufman County already has the resources (be it personnel or curriculum) to deliver quality programs to the community.

 - Workforce Solutions of North Central Texas

 - Chambers of commerce and economic development corporations (EDCs)